ChatGPT Account Deactivated: How to Appeal and Recover

 OpenAI runs every prompt through safety classifiers.
 A single prompt that scores above the threshold (CSAM, weapons synthesis, mass-harm planning) can trigger immediate suspension even if you were testing or asking academically.

-2. Repeated lower-severity flags exceeding rate limits
+2. Repeated lower-severity flags exceeding a threshold

-How to judge: You received prior in-app warnings (“This content may violate our usage policies”) that you dismissed.
+How to judge: You received prior in-app warnings (This content may violate our usage policies) that you dismissed.
 No single dramatic prompt — just steady accumulation.

-3. Region / VPN flagged for sanctioned country access
+3. Region / VPN flagged for sanctioned-country access

 OpenAI blocks access from sanctioned countries (Russia, Iran, North Korea, parts of China).
 Logging in from one — even via VPN — flags the account.

 How to judge: Suspension followed a trip or a VPN switch.
-Email mentions “region” or “geographic” restrictions.
+Email mentions region or geographic restrictions.

 4. Suspected automated / bot usage

-How to judge: You ran a Selenium / Playwright / userscript against chatgpt.com, or your usage volume jumped 10x in a day.
+How to judge: You ran Selenium / Playwright / a userscript against chatgpt.com, or your usage volume jumped 10x in a day.

 5. Manual review based on user reports